3rdGen-Media/crShaders/README.md

 #### Packaging

-After preprocessing and compilation the outputs of those stages are copied to the output location specified via post-build scripts.
+After preprocessing and compilation, the outputs of those stages are copied to the output location specified via post-build scripts (eg /include/CoreRender/crShaders).